 An E-2 or “treaty investor” visa is a non-immigrant visa that allows a foreign investor to live and work in the United States through a relatively quick process.
-The investor must be from a country with an established treaty agreement with the United States and must intend to come to the United States to manage and develop their business venture.
-The bona fide business must be viable and the visa recipient must have an active role in the venture.
-This visa is an excellent opportunity for investors seeking to capitalize on a United States enterprise.
+The investor must be from a country with an established E-2 treaty agreement with the United States and must intend to come to the United States to manage and develop their business venture.
+The bona fide venture must be viable and the visa applicant must have an active role in managing the business.

-Family visa and permissions to work and attend to US schools
+Family visa and authorizations to work and attend U.S. schools

 Relatively quick approval time

 No exact investment amount required (usually no less than $100K)

 Possibility to sponsor employees from the same nationality